-8. Scales
+8. Scale

-The Scale engine maps the notes you play using your keyboard or sequencer to the closest notes contained in the selected scale.
+Scale maps the notes you play using your keyboard or sequencer to the closest notes contained in the selected scale.
 It features a vast amount of different scales that you can use to play your instruments.
 In Chord mode, you can use the scales to generate chords from single notes.
 Combined with the Arpeggiator, you can play scales automatically with a variety of different motives and rhythms.

-Activating the Scale Engine
+Activating Scale